johanneshaertel/EASE_2025_active_learning_LLM/readme.md

 1. `make venv` Install a python virtual environment in the root under .venv used for the code.
 2. `make train` Trains a fresh LLM on the most recent data from data/final.json.
 The model is saved in data/model.h5
-3. `make apply` Run the trained data/model.h5 (potentially not uploaded since around 500 MB) to the data/reviews.zip (potentially not uploaded since around 500 MB).
+3. `make apply` Applies the trained data/model.h5 (if it exists) to the data/reviews.zip (if it exists).
 Candidate selection can be hardcoded into the apply.py easily.
 4. `make simulations` runs a single simulation.

 # The raw reviews (data/reviews.zip)